0xPARC/0xparc-intro-book/src/cq.typ

 so an incredible amount of work has been done to optimize them.
 We're just going to talk about one system.

+#remark[
+We will assume that the values $f_i$ and $t_j$ are all elements of some large finite field $FF_q$, and we will do algebra over this finite field.

+In general, you might want to work with other values of other types than field elements.
+In the "function lookups" example (@function-lookups), we want to work with ordered pairs (of, say, field elements).
+In other contexts we might want to work with (suitably encoded) strings, or...

+You can always solve this by hashing whatever type it is into a field element.

+A second option (the "random linear combination" trick, we will see a lot of it) is to use a verifier challenge.
+In place of the pair $(x_i, y_i)$, we will work with the single field element $x_i + r y_i$, where $r$ is randomness provided by the verifier.

+In more detail, imagine you have a list of pairs $(x_i, y_i)$ that you want to run a lookup argument on.
+The prover sends two commitments, one to $x_1, dots, x_n$, and one to $y_1, dots, y_n$.
+The verifier responds with a challenge $r$, and then you run the lookup argument on the elements
+$x_i + r y_i$.
+(This is secure because the prover committed to both vectors before $r$ was chosen.)

+A similar trick works for tuples of arbitrary length: just use powers of $r$ as the coefficients of your random linear combination.

+In any case, we will only consider looking up field elements from here on out.
+]

 == cq

 The name of the system "cq" stands for "cached quotients."